iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.ca.covid19.exposurenotifications___minted151024/report.md

 <p align="center">
 <img src="1_star_reviews_wordcloud.png" alt="gov.ca.covid19.exposurenotifications 1 reviews"/>
 </p>

+> Useless unless someone volunteers to report themselves when sick.<br> :date: __2021-04-02 19:30:43__

+> This is lame.
+It's only valid if 1) everyone uses the apo, and 2) everyone who has Covid actually adds that to the app.
+Not everything is meant for crowd sourcing!<br> :date: __2021-03-29 08:32:00__

+> Covid 19 is just a play to take our rights away.
+Cant go to school or church but if you got reservations to the french laundry, good too go #recall newsom<br> :date: __2021-03-29 07:22:18__

 > Can't disable bluetooth notification.
 I don't always keep bluetooth on, and I don't need to be constantly reminded by this app that it's off.
 This should be a separate notification toggle.<br> :date: __2021-03-27 15:34:43__